 ‘The Fragile Ocean’ – November 2019

 ‘The Fragile Ocean’ was our end of year show following the 2019 season, held at St John on Bethnal Green and in the Lumen gallery with super/collider, an arts organisation exploring the intersection between art and science.
 25 artists came together to show their work from Sail Britain’s 16-week summer programme, and the Saturday night symposium showcased the work of a number of artists and projects.
 Emma Harry and Laura Copsey spoke about ‘islandness’, the nature of islands and what makes them special, and their experiences from ‘The Wild Islands’ and ‘The Life of Islands’ residencies which they ran respectively.
-First mate Charlotte de Mille spoke about the importance of educational projects and her work with Ocean Ambassadors, and artist Camilla Brendon and marine biologist Britt Alexander of the European Marine Board told us about their work combining art and science following our September ocean plastics voyage.
+First mate Charlotte de Mille spoke about the importance of educational projects and her work with Ocean Ambassadors, and artist Camilla Brendon and marine biologist Britt Alexander told us about their work combining art and science following our September ocean plastics voyage.
 Marine conservationist Sam Pearce gave us a wonderful account of his South Atlantic voyage studying whales, and Fernando Martin Velazco of the Stultifera Navis Institutom spoke about the work he and his team are doing using poetry and music as acts of reconciliation between humans and grey whales in Baja California.

 Tiny Ocean Plants